windingtree/simard/README.md

 # Simard

-Simard is a set of tools developed by Winding Tree (via Simard subsidiary) in an attempt to gradually introduce blockchain-enabled optimizations (starting with identity and payments) to the corporate travel sector.
-We partnered with a few airlines, hotels, and one of the "big four" consulting companies acting as a buyer.
+Simard is a set of tools created to simplify and normalize the complex interfaces of airlines, hotels (shopping, pricing, booking) and payment systems to make them more easily accessible to buyers.
+These tools were created, tested and proven as part of the initiative to bring the Winding Tree tech stack to corporate travel and serve as a shortcut for any buyer (corporate or otherwise) seeking to connect to travel suppliers easily and quickly.

 ## Simard Components